TinoRabe/Blog-Netlify/site/content/post/powerapps-portals-project-ramp-up-application-lifecycle-management-setup-alm.md

 2. **DEV**: Typically, this is where the requirements are delivered.
 Once a requirement is delivered, a first unit test along some regression testing shall not be forgotten in this environment.

-3. TEST: Deploy you customizations and perform another unit test along some regression testing
+3. **TEST**: Deploy your customization and perform another unit test along some regression testing.
+Maybe your project requires some integration with 3rd party systems - TEST is a great environment to test those integrations.